United Arab Emirates: Foreign relations

 Gulf Arab states, including the United Arab Emirates, showed interest in engaging with the Syrian transitional government to promote political transition and address regional concerns following the fall of the Assad regime.
 Additionally, the UAE leadership see the change in Syria as an opportunity to undermine Iranian influence in the Levant.
 The hope is to help push Iran out of Syria and cut its pathways between Iraq and Lebanon.

 The UAE is the primary supporter of the rebel Rapid Support Forces (RSF) in the ongoing Sudanese Civil War.
-In 2025, multiple reports exposed the UAE for supplying the arab supremacist with weapons, in violation of international sanctions, and used to commit genocide in the region.
+In 2025, multiple reports exposed the UAE for supplying the RSF with weapons, in violation of international sanctions, and used to commit genocide in the region.
+On 6 March 2025, Sudan filed a case against the UAE at the International Court of Justice, accusing the UAE of complicity in genocide by supporting the RSF, which are alleged to have committed atrocities against the Masalit people in Darfur.
+In late 2025, the fall of El Fasher to the RSF led to widespread massacres and intensified global scrutiny of the UAE for its role in supporting the paramilitary group.

-As a result of the conflict in Sudan, United States representative Sara Jacobs visited a refugee camp in Sudan in March 2024, reporting her observation of the extensive trauma endured by children in Sudan, under the conflict.
-As a result of this trip, she stated the US is morally obligated to take measures and stop the selling arms to the Emirates which are being sold to arm the Rapid Support Forces (RSF) militias.
 Joining US Senator Chris Van Hollen, United States Congress has pushed for an export ban of weapons to the UAE.
 As of November 2025, the bill remained in Congress.